-- All methods of wolf control and population management statewide; - 26 2.
-Funding for state agencies tasked with wolf 27 management and support appropriate 28 compensation for damages incurred by producers; - 3.
-Livestock depredations caused by wolves to be paid out on both confirmed and probable Wildlife Services classified cases; - 4.
-Office of Species Conservation applying yearly through the grant process from USFWS to fund all wolf depredation costs paid out through their office; - 5.
-Requiring when possible, all wolf carcasses to be presented for testing for communicable diseases, especially the tapeworm Echinococcus granulosus which causes hydatid disease in livestock, elk, deer, and humans; - 6.
-The Wolf Depredation Control Board being able to enter into agreements with private contractors for more efficient means of removing wolves; - 7.
-Property owner's rights in protecting their property in a timely manner using any method that has proven effective; - 478.
-Looking into other options in the state rather than utilizing Wildlife Services (WS) when it comes to controlling and inspecting cases pertaining to wolves; and
+- 1. All methods of wolf control and population management statewide; - Funding for state agencies tasked with wolf management and support appropriate compensation for damages incurred by producers; - 3.
+Livestock depredations caused by wolves to be paid out on both confirmed and probable Wildlife Services classified cases; - 40 4.
+Office of Species Conservation applying yearly 41 through the grant process from USFWS to fund all 42 wolf depredation costs paid out through their 43 office; - 44 45 46 46 5.
+Requiring when possible, all wolf carcasses to be presented for testing for communicable diseases, especially the tapeworm Echinococcus granulosus - 40 especially the tapeworth Echinococcus granuosu 47 which causes hydatid disease in livestock, elk, - 48 deer, and humans;

-9. The state of Idaho adding financial support to the Idaho Wolf Depredation Prevention program.
+- The Wolf Depredation Control Board being able to enter into agreements with private contractors for more efficient means of removing wolves; - Property owner's rights in protecting their property in a timely manner using any method that has proven effective; - Looking into other options in the state rather than utilizing Wildlife Services (WS) when it comes to controlling and inspecting cases pertaining to wolves; and - 9.
+The state of Idaho adding financial support to the Idaho Wolf Depredation Prevention program.

-1. Any efforts to relist the wolf as endangered.
+Any efforts to relist the wolf as endangered.